opentripplanner/OpenTripPlanner/ARCHITECTURE.md

 ## Modules/Components

-The diagram shows a "generic" version on how we want to model the OTP components.
+The diagram shows a simplified/generic version on how we want to model the OTP components with 2 examples.
+The Transit model is more complex than the VehiclePosition model.

 ![MainModelOverview](docs/images/ServiceModelOverview.png)